 The regions of Iceland

-Iceland is made up of eight geographical regions, each differing slightly in its culture and landscape but all truly Icelandic.
-The different regions are South Iceland, East Iceland, North Iceland, the Westfjords, West Iceland, Reykjanes, Reykjavik and the Highlands.
-A top five highlights in each regions is outlined below.
+Iceland is generally split into seven geographical regions, each differing slightly in its culture and landscape but all truly Icelandic.
+The different regions are South Iceland, East Iceland, North Iceland, the Westfjords, West Iceland, Reykjanes and Reykjavík or the capital area.
+Top five highlights and top five trends in each regions are outlined below.
 For further information: www.inspiredbyiceland.com/a-o.

 |WESTFJORDS TOP FIVE||REYKJANES TOP FIVE|